vladtsf/vivid-framework/README.md

 # Vivid Framework
-Vivid is a small tools set, very useful for jQuery plugins developers.
+Vivid is a small tools set very useful for jQuery plugins developers.

 ## Modules